jacar0812/SOC-Honeynet/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, I spearheaded the comprehensive monitoring and proactive remediation efforts aimed at addressing the security vulnerabilities and potential threats identified in the prior initiative
+Leveraging Microsoft Sentinel, these logs enable the creation of attack maps, alert triggers, and incident reports.
+I conducted a security metric analysis in an unsecured setting for 24 hours, implemented security measures to strengthen the environment, conducted another 24-hour metric analysis, and presented the resulting improvements below

 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)